iKausik/ecom-app-frontend/README.md

 ## Reflection

-- What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)\
+### What was the context for this project?\

 => This was a 3 months long project built during May 2021 to Aug 2021.
 Project goals included building a simple yet extraordinary e-commerce web app using technologies like JavaScript, Node and React.

-- What did you set out to build?\
+### What did you set out to build?\

 => Originally I wanted to build an application that allowed users to shop nike sneakers with a pleasant user experience and a easy payment experience using stripe.
 I started this process by building the Backend using `Node` & `ExpressJS` and using the `create-react-app` boilerplate for the frontend.

-- Why was this project challenging and therefore a really good learning experience?\
+### Why was this project challenging and therefore a really good learning experience?\

 => One of the main challenges I ran into was Authentication.
 This lead me to spend a few days on a research spike into OAuth, Auth0, JWT and many more things.
 But due to project time constraints, I finally decided to use JWT authentication system as of now.

 At the end of the day, it was a great experience building the project, I had to learn plenty of new things, although I build it for my portfolio, it's almost a 90% production-grade application which can be put into live for public with a few tweak.
 In the next iteration I plan to clean some code and restructure the codebase.